lingium/stan-case-study/docs/maindoc.md

 # Introduction

 This case study aims to provide a mature example of implementing analytic derivatives using Stan's external C++ interface.
-This avoids automatic differentiation to significantly speed up operations.
+This avoids automatic differentiation to significantly speed up computation.
 And with the help of template functions, a level of abstraction not provided in Stan is achieved.
-We will foused on give the process of adding a complete distribution in Stan, from mathematical details to technical details.
-This post typically for statisticians with some C++ experience.
+We will foused on give the process of implementing a probability distribution in Stan, from mathematical details to technical details.
+This article is generally suitable for statisticians with some C++ experience.
 Developers familiar with the structure of the Stan Math Library have already done a lot of work in this regard (hats off to the Stan development team), but these efforts are less documented.

-We will also focus on Stan's gradient interface.
-Stan's reverse automatic differentiation completely eliminates the implementation burden of derivatives.
+During this process, we will intersperse explanations about Stan's gradient interface.
+The everse automatic differentiation in Stan completely eliminates the implementation burden of derivatives.
 However, as noted in the [Stan's developer wiki](https://github.com/stan-dev/stan/wiki/Contributing-to-Stan-Without-C-Plus-Plus--Experience), Stan has a number of probability functions that have not implement derivatives.
 These places can also become performance bottlenecks for potential programs.
-For example, Stan haven't implement the derivatives of [lcdf](https://github.com/stan-dev/math/blob/develop/stan/math/prim/prob/neg_binomial_2_lcdf.hpp) and [lccdf](https://github.com/stan-dev/math/blob/develop/stan/math/prim/prob/neg_binomial_2_lccdf.hpp) of the negative binomial distribution (alternative parameterization).
 As long as people with strong mathematical background actively join the development of Stan, the Stan Math Library can make a lot of improvements in this regard.

 # Interacting with external C++

 External C++ functions are currently the only way to encode a function with a known analytic gradient outside the Stan Math Library.
-So let's first introduce how to interact with external c++ code.
+So let's first introduce how to interact with external C++ code.

 Examples of how to use basic external C++ code in Stan can be found in many places.
 Some official documentation are as follows: